-I got very worried when I noticed the lack of attention. (interpretation ends) For two or three weeks, their situation is even worse when the job is over.
+I got worried when I noticed the lack of attention.

+(interpretation ends) ...for two or three weeks, their situation is even worse when the job is over.

-Can the minister clearly explain why income assistance clients who find short term or casual employment must then wait three months before they can receive income assistance again. (interpretation) Thank you, Mr. Speaker.
+Can the minister clearly explain why income assistance clients who find short-term or casual employment then have to wait three months before they can receive income assistance again? (interpretation) Thank you, Mr. Speaker.

-Speaker: Minister of Family Services, Ms. Nakashuk.
+Speaker: Hon.
+Minister of Family Services, Ms. Nakashuk.

-Ms. Nakashuk (interpretation): Thank you, Mr. Speaker.
-Thank you for asking that question.
-With respect to the clients who access income support funding, when they are returning to the office for their monthly reporting of income, the funds received must be looked into by the income support worker.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for asking that question.
+With respect to the clients who access income assistance, when they are returning to the office for their monthly reporting of income, the funds received must be looked into by the income support worker.

-When the change is miniscule or irrelevant, then the amount they receive for their monthly income support is easier to assess, and this processing allows this.
+When the change is miniscule or irrelevant, then the amount they receive for their monthly income assistance is easier to assess, and this processing allows this.
 We recognize that this is problematic, especially in light of the inflationary effects on daily costs, such as food prices.
-So we have conducted more over-arching reviews in light of the increasing costs of purchasing foods.
+We have conducted more overarching reviews in light of the increasing costs of purchasing foods.

-Further, this past summer we convened a meeting amongst parties specifically on poverty reduction, and in light of inflation causing multiplying effects on overall costs, although this amount is usually reviewed annually in any case, but the income support program is for when they don't have anywhere else to turn to, as income support is supposed to be the last resort for our residents.
-We strongly encourage clients to seek gainful employment if they are medically able to do so, and if there are jobs available.
+Further, this past summer we convened a meeting of the poverty reduction roundtable and in light of inflation causing multiplying effects on overall costs.
+Although this amount is usually reviewed annually in any case, the Income Assistance Program is for when they don't have anywhere else to turn to, as income assistance is supposed to be the last resort for our residents.
+We strongly encourage clients to seek gainful employment if they are medically able to do so and if there are jobs available.

 In regard to the people who are able to obtain sporadic, short-term employment, a review will be done that evaluates the number of people that live in that particular household.
 If the additional income is over the allowable household threshold, then the allowance is reduced.
+Their income for the past three months is reviewed to determine if it went over the threshold.
 Thank you, Mr. Speaker